DrunkPsyduck/DrunkPsyduck/README.md

 ### En Hello there 👋
 - 🔭 Learning new skills
 - :hotsprings: Knowledge in Front End frameworks jQuery, React and Angular
+- - NodeJS & NetCore in the BackEnd
 - 📫 Send me a message if you have an idea or a suggestion.